-September eleventh of this year marks the seventeenth anniversary of the terrorist attacks that brought down the Twin Towers in 2001.
+September eleventh of this year marks the 21st anniversary of the terrorist attacks that brought down the Twin Towers in 2001.
 The outpouring of emotion and patriotism has inspired many monuments since then, both official government memorials and private tributes, to be erected around our state in remembrance.
-Here are just a few examples of homemade New Jersey homages that prove that the World Trade Center and those who lost their lives on 9/11 will not be forgotten.
+Here are just a few examples of homemade New Jersey homages, past and present, that prove that the World Trade Center and those who lost their lives on 9/11 will not be forgotten.

 A Somerville Salute

 I noticed a sort of tribute to the World Trade Center on top of a building on the way to picking up my friend from work at the Somerville train station.
 I am unsure of how long it’s been there as it is very easy to go unnoticed.
 This is on North Bridge Street in Somerville across from a cemetery.
 Hope you don’t have this one yet. –Randy Casais